 Upon discovery of an impending natural disaster, occupants seek refuge in an indoor room, preferably away from doors and windows.
-A batteryoperated radio and flashlight are available in the office.
-The director monitors the progress of the situation on the radio and then determine when it is safe to return to the normal routine.
+A battery-operated radio and flashlight are available in the office.
+The director monitors the progress of the situation on the radio to determine when it is safe to return to the normal routine.

-7.2.
-General Safety Plan
+10.2 General Safety Plan

-Floris UMC Preschool seeks to provide a safe and protected environment for the children, parents and staff.
+Floris UMC Preschool seeks to provide a safe and protected environment for the children, parents, and staff.

-7.2.1.
-Classroom and Playroom
+10.2.1 Classroom and Playroom

-- Staff is alert to the activity of all children at all times. - Toys and learning activities are age-appropriate, kept clean and in safe, working condition. - Children are not allowed to climb on top of tables, furniture or counters.
+- Staff are always alert to the activity of all children. - Toys and learning activities are age-appropriate, kept clean and in safe working conditions. - Children are not allowed to climb on top of tables, furniture, or counters.

-7.2.2.
-Playground Safety
+10.2.2 Playground Safety

-- Two adults are in the play area with each class. - One adult is next to the climbing apparatus any time a child is on that piece of equipment. - The gate is closed and latched when any children are in the play area. - Throwing mulch, sand or toys is not tolerated. - Staff are attentive to children while in the play area. - Climbing the fence is not permitted, nor is improper use of any of the play equipment tolerated. - Going up stairs to the small slide is done one child at a time, in single file. - Going down the slide is done in a sitting position with only one child going down the slide at a time. - Children are encouraged to walk, not run, when entering and leaving the play area. - Broken or unsafe equipment in the play area are reported to the director immediately. - The depth of the protective ground cover in the play area will be monitored periodically to ensure that it is in accordance with Virginia State Licensing requirements.
+- Two adults are in the play area with each class. - One adult is next to the climbing apparatus any time a child is on that piece of equipment. - The gate is closed and latched when any children are in the play area. - Throwing mulch, sand or toys is not tolerated. - Staff are attentive to children while in the play area. - Climbing the fence is not permitted, nor is improper use of any of the play equipment tolerated. - Going up stairs to the small slide is done one child at a time, in single file. - Going down the slide is done in a sitting position with only one child going down the slide at a time. - Children are encouraged to walk, not run, when entering and leaving the play area. - Broken or unsafe equipment in the play area is reported to the director immediately. - The depth of the protective ground cover in the play area will be monitored periodically to ensure that it is in accordance with Virginia State Licensing requirements.

-7.2.3.
-General Policies
+10.2.3 General Policies

-- A telephone is available to the staff. - The furnace and air conditioning equipment is isolated from the children. - Carpets are flame retardant. - Windows have adequate protection sturdy screens and safety locks. - Children are never unsupervised. - The outdoor playground is fenced and has gates that latch closed. - All paint and art supplies are non-toxic. - Cleaning supplies for classrooms are out of reach of children and storage rooms are locked.
+- A telephone is available to the staff. - The furnace and air conditioning equipment are isolated from the children. - Carpets are flame retardant. - Windows have adequate protection sturdy screens and safety locks.

-- Electrical outlets are covered by childproof covers when the outlets are accessible to children.
+- · Children are always supervised. - The outdoor playground is fenced and has gates that latch closed. - All paint and art supplies are non-toxic. - Cleaning supplies for classrooms are out of reach of children and storage rooms are locked. - Electrical outlets are covered by childproof covers when the outlets are accessible to children.
 There are no power cords or extension cords exposed to children. - Burned-out light bulbs are reported immediately.
 There is a working flashlight available. - Batteries & flashlights are located in the preschool teacher work room. - Floris UMC Preschool is equipped with a sprinkler system. - A battery-operated radio is located in the director's office.

-8. Weather Emergencies
+11. Weather Emergencies

-8.1.
-Inclement Weather
+11.1 Inclement Weather